aviadlevy/ha-mashov/README.md

 - **Daily refresh time**: default `02:30`
 - **API base**: default `https://web.mashov.info/api/` (override if your deployment differs)

+#### Important note about night-time polling
+- Pulling data at night may trigger email notifications from Mashov about account activity/logins.
+If this is undesirable:
+  - Prefer scheduling the daily/weekly refresh to daytime hours (e.g., `14:00`).
+  - Use the Options screen or YAML to set `schedule_type` and `schedule_time` accordingly.
+  - Avoid long-running `interval` mode during overnight hours.

 ### Configuration via configuration.yaml (optional)
 You can also configure the refresh schedule via YAML.
 Values in YAML override the Options UI.